-- Petitioner filed previous petitions in behalf of aliens, especially alien spouses.
+- The petitioner has filed previous petitions on behalf of aliens, especially alien spouses

 Proving Your Legitimate Marriage

-Although a marriage certificate is required and proves a marriage is legally established, it does not prove the marriage was in good faith.
-To prove the marriage is in good faith, provide as many documents as possible to show the quality of the marriage from the beginning to the present.
-You can provide documents in four main ways:
+Although a marriage certificate is required and proves a marriage is legally established, it does not prove the marriage was entered in good faith.
+To prove the legitimacy of the relationship, it is best practice to provide as many documents as possible to show the nature of the marriage and equally as important is that this evidence extends throughout the full duration of the relationship.

-- Travel itineraries and lodging bookings from joint vacations or get-aways.
+- Travel itineraries and lodging bookings from joint vacations or get-aways showing both names.

 - Cards from loved ones complimenting you on your wedding, anniversary, or other joint life events.

-- Telephone and instant message records demonstrating that the spouses communicate regularly.
+- Telephone and instant message records that show both names demonstrate that the spouses communicate regularly.

-- Tickets to events both spouses attended or plan to attend.
+- Tickets to events both spouses attend or plan to attend.